frandle82/shutter-control/README.md

 ## Services
 - `shuttercontrol.set_manual_override`: pause automatic control for a selected cover for the configured duration.
+- `shuttercontrol.activate_shading`: send a cover to the shading position immediately and hold it using the override timer.

 ## Releases
 Tagged releases ship a zip containing this integration source so you can install without Git.
 The underlying blueprint remains in `blueprints/automation/cover_control_automation.yaml` for reference to the original logic.